SQream/sqream_docs/feature_guides/query_healer.rst

    * - ``is_healer_on``
      - The :ref:`is_healer_on` enables and disables the Query Healer.
    * - ``maxStatementInactivitySeconds``
-     - The :ref:`healer_max_statement_inactivity_seconds` worker level flag defines the threshold for creating a log recording a slow statement.
+     - The :ref:`max_statement_inactivity_seconds` worker level flag defines the threshold for creating a log recording a slow statement.
 The log includes information about the log memory, CPU and GPU.
 The default setting is five hours.
    * - ``healerDetectionFrequencySeconds``
      - The :ref:`healer_detection_frequency_seconds` worker level flag triggers the healer to examine the progress of running statements.
 The default setting is one hour.